Toyota Mark II: Europe

 This model was sold as a Cressida in Europe as well, albeit only in a few markets and never in significant numbers.
-Toyota was withdrawing from the large car categories in Europe at this time, focusing on the smaller vehicles.
+Toyota was withdrawing from the large car categories in Europe at this time, focusing on smaller vehicles.
 The Crown had been discontinued in many European markets, leaving the Cressida as the biggest Toyota available.
-European market Cressidas were generally fitted with two-liter inline-fours or -sixes (21R, 1G), and the 2.2-liter L diesel was a popular option in some places.
+European market Cressidas were generally fitted with two-litre inline-fours or -sixes (21R, 1G), and the 2.2-litre L diesel was a popular option in some places.
 Power outputs, all DIN ratings, are 99 PS at 5200 rpm for the four-cylinder, 101 PS at 5000 rpm for the six-cylinder, and 66 PS at 4200 rpm for the diesel.

-The Swedish- and Swiss-specification models have their own emissions controls due to those countries' peculiar legislations; its 1972-cc 21R-U engine produces 105 PS at 5200 rpm.
+The Swedish- and Swiss-specification models have their own emissions controls due to those countries' legislations; its 1972-cc 21R-U engine produces 105 PS at 5200 rpm.

-Chaser
+Chaser and Cresta

 Production swapped to the X51 and X61 Chaser in 1980, with the addition of the 6-cylinder 2.0 L 1G-EU (single cam) and 1G-GE (twincam) engines.
 Body styles offered were a four-door sedan and 4-door hardtop, no longer offering the 2-door hardtop with this generation.
 The "Avante" trim level had a sport tuned suspension using Michelin tires.
-This generation saw a new competitor from Nissan called the Nissan Leopard with a lower asking price in comparison to the Japanese market favorite, the Skyline.
+This generation saw a new competitor from Nissan called the Leopard with a lower asking price in comparison to the Japanese market favorite, the Skyline.

+The all-new Toyota Cresta was introduced in 1980 as a luxurious companion to the Chaser, sharing the chassis, suspension and engines, and was available at Toyota Vista Store locations, while the Mark II remained at Toyopet Store locations.